San Jose del Monte: Highly urbanized city

-On December 4, 2020, President Rodrigo Duterte declared San Jose del Monte as a highly urbanized city through Proclamation No. 1057.
-However, it will have to go through a plebiscite to ratify its city charter, and it will be held four months after the 2022 national and local elections.
+On 4 December 2020, President Rodrigo Duterte declared San Jose del Monte as a highly urbanized city through Proclamation No. 1057.
+However, it will have to go through a plebiscite to ratify its city charter.
+It was supposed to be held four months after the 2022 national and local elections but it was overdue ever since then.
+Hence, the proclamation remained pending for its HUC status for a long time beyond the national and local elections.
+On 11 September 2023, COMELEC, released a resolution that synchronized the plebiscite on 30 October 2023, along with the barangay and Sangguniang Kabataan elections.

-Division of Barangay Muzon

-On July 1, 2022, a bill seeking for the division of Barangay Muzon lapsed into law as Republic Act No. 11896.
-Under that law, the village will be divided into four, namely, Muzon Proper, Muzon East, Muzon West and Muzon South.
-The plebiscite, to be supervised by the Commission on Elections, will be held on March 25, 2023.
+The majority of voters in the Province of Bulacan rejected the conversion, as declared by the COMELEC two days after the plebiscite.
+Meanwhile, a tenth of those who joined did not vote, leaving blank ballots.

 Geography

 The elevation of the city ranges from approximately 40 to 900 m above sea level; the relief transitions from warm lowland to cool upland as one goes eastward.
 This is because the city is part of the Sierra Madre mountain range.
 Plains and river valley flats characterize the western and southwestern quadrant.
 The central portion and much of its eastern section are made up of undulating hills with low relief.
-High relief areas moderate slopes best describe its extreme eastern and northwestern quadrant.
-Slopes of 3%-8% are extensively found in the city, particularly on the western half.
+High relief areas and moderate slopes best describe its extreme eastern and northwestern quadrant.
+Slopes of 3%-8% are extensively found in the city, particularly in the western half.
 Slopes of 30%-50% comprise the smallest portion of the total land area.

-The rivers and creeks that flow in San Jose del Monte are direct tributaries of the Angat River, which flows from the Angat Reservoir.
+The rivers and creeks that flow in San Jose del Monte are from the Sierra Madre montain range.
 Major natural waterways of San Jose del Monte are the Kipungok, Santo Cristo, and Santa Maria River systems.
 Kipungok River separates San Jose del Monte from Caloocan and Rodriguez.
 It is directly connected to the Marilao River, which flows downwards to Manila Bay.
 Draining to these rivers are creeks and streams, which act as catchment areas for the surface water runoff of the city.
 Among these are the Bigte, Kantulot, Katinga, and Salamin creeks.

-General land use
+Located in the southeast of the province, it is bordered by the cities of Caloocan and Quezon City in Metro Manila to the south, by the municipality of Rodríguez in Rizal to the east, the municipalities of Santa María and Marilao to the west and Norzagaray to the north.
+San Jose del Monte is 65 km from Malolos and 30 km from Manila.

+The city is home to some of the biggest resettlement areas in the Philippines like the Sapang Palay resettlement area spread over 36 barangays in second district, Pabahay 2000 in Barangay Muzon South, San Jose Del Monte Heights in Barangay Muzon East, Towerville I-V in Barangay Minuyan Proper, and Towerville VI in Barangay Gaya-Gaya.
+Most of the city's population come from former informal settlers along the creeks, esteros, riverbanks and railway tracks of Metro Manila.
+Also, many private residential subdivision have been establish in the city.